...Simple Steps to Successful Parenting

 Yet as loving parents, it's interesting how many values we share.

-Here are some values which commonly underpin family success.
+What family values commonly underpin family success?

 1. Successful parents have a sense of higher purpose related to their family.
 Family is a priority for them.